 2. Open the ticket for the event.

-3. Locate the Voucher QR Code.
-This is usually a static QR code found below or alongside the rotating entry barcode.
+3. Find the Voucher QR Code.
+It's usually a static QR code below or alongside the rotating entry barcode.

 1. Go to your integrated POS terminal.